 Loss Adjustment Expense reserves are estimated based on the ratio of paid loss adjustment expense to paid loss, which is estimated separately by line of business as well as split by hurricane and excluding hurricane.
 We then apply this ratio to our estimated unpaid loss, by multiplying the ratio times 50% of loss case reserves and 100% of loss IBNR reserves.
 This is applied by line of business and accident year to arrive at estimated unpaid loss adjustment expense on a gross basis.
-We then add the estimated unpaid loss adjustment expense to calculate estimated ultimate loss adjustment expense.
+We then add the estimated unpaid loss adjustment expense on a gross basis to the paid loss adjustment expense to calculate estimated ultimate loss adjustment expense.